U.S. investors target 'buyback stocks' in bet on Trump tax plan

 Yet buybacks, which peaked in 2016, have been slowing over the last three years as rising stock valuations made them more costly and investors have called on companies to invest more in their future by spending on factories or research.

 The S&P 500 Buyback Index is lagging the broader market this year after having beaten the S&P 500 by nearly 83 percent between 2009 and the end of 2016.
-The buyback index tracks 100 of the companies in the S&P 500 with the highest buyback ratios, such as Boeing Co (BA.N), Michael Kors Holdings (KORS.N), and Tyson Foods Inc (TSN.N).
-(Graphic: tmsnrt.rs/2zcj87u)
+The buyback index tracks 100 of the companies in the S&P 500 with the highest buyback ratios, such as Boeing Co, Michael Kors Holdings, and Tyson Foods Inc. (Graphic: tmsnrt.rs/2zcj87u)

-The Powershares Buyback Achievers (PKW.O) fund, which tracks companies that have repurchased at least 5 percent of their outstanding shares over the last 12 months, is up 11.2 percent so far this year, compared with a 15.7 percent gain in S&P 500.
+The Powershares Buyback Achievers fund, which tracks companies that have repurchased at least 5 percent of their outstanding shares over the last 12 months, is up 11.2 percent so far this year, compared with a 15.7 percent gain in S&P 500.

-Eric Marshall, a fund manager at $2 billion Hodges Capital, said he has been adding to his position in buyback-heavy companies such as Texas Instruments and Lowe’s Companies Inc (LOW.N) because he expects them to increase their current buyback programs if a tax bill does pass.
+Eric Marshall, a fund manager at $2 billion Hodges Capital, said he has been adding to his position in buyback-heavy companies such as Texas Instruments and Lowe’s Companies Inc because he expects them to increase their current buyback programs if a tax bill does pass.

 Texas Instruments, for instance, said in September it would buy a further $6 billion of its own shares, extending a program that has reduced its total number of shares by a quarter over the last five years.
 Texas Instruments shares make up about 2 percent of the Hodges Blue Chip Equity Income fund.
 The firm last bought the stock in June, according to the latest publicly available data.